-Some research does support the idea that artificial sweeteners make people crave sweet things more and increase insulin resistance.
 It’s easy to see how consistent exposure to intensely sweet things can create a preference for (aka, craving) sweet foods, but this is not decisively documented in the research.
-Again, I recommend avoiding sugar alcohols and non-nutritive sweeteners 1-5 above.
-This article also has some great information.
+Many of the artificial sweeteners are infinitely sweeter than actual sugar.

 How much is too much for artificial sweeteners?

 See the discussion above on ADI and the safety levels set by the FDA.

 Why does stevia have a weird taste?